 Throughout the 1960s and 70s many other proposals were put forward, with most being abandoned for financial reasons.

-Dr Robert Ballard opening the Ocean Exploration Centre at Titanic Belfast.
+Dr Robert Ballard at Titanic Belfast.

 Dr Ballard, who would eventually go on to discover RMS Titanic, thought about searching for the wreck as early as 1973.
 In October 1977 he made his first attempt to find the ship with the deep sea salvage vessel Seaprobe - essentially a drillship with sonar equipment and cameras attached to the end of the drilling pipe.
 Sadly the expedition ended in failure when the drilling pipe broke.